 It is important to regularly feel (approx. once-monthly) for any changes in breast tissue that could feel like a thickening, or a hard lump.
 Do this lying down, in the shower or bath when your hands are wet and soapy.

-With your right hand behind your head, use the pads of the 3 middle fingers on your left hand to examine your right breast.
+With your right arm relaxed by your side, use the pads of the 3 middle fingers on your left hand to examine your right breast.
 Here is how…

 Using light pressure, then medium pressure, then firm pressure in a circular motion on your breast, follow an up and down pattern (diagrams A and B).